jiftechnify/vscode-nostr-client/README.md

 ### 📝 Posting Text Notes
 Just run `Nostr: Post Text` command!

+### 👨‍💻 Updating User Status
+Run `Nostr: Update Status`, input your current status, and select the time to expiration.
+That's it!

 ### 🧭 Setting Bootstrap Relays and Sync-ing Account Metadata
 If posting notes doesn't seem to work, you may want to setup "bootstrap relays", from which your account metadata (e.g. relays to write) are fetched.